thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 ------------------

 One of the advantages of this syntax is that it is just as extensible as the *markup* one.
-The user can still define his/her own dialects with custom elements and attributes, apply a prefix to them (optionally), and then use them in textual template modes:
+Developers can still define their own dialects with custom elements and attributes, apply a prefix to them (optionally), and then use them in textual template modes:

 ```
   [#myorg:dosomething myorg:importantattr="211"]some text[/myorg:dosomething]
 ```